sarahf-zh/cb-android/CareBridge/README.md

 <ins>Google Cloud Dialogflow ES API</ins>: Connects to a LLM (ChatGPT or Google Gemini) driven agent to power the "Doctor Bot" chat functionality.

 <ins>Google Maps Places API</ins>: Enables the app to search for and display nearby health care providers based on the user's location.

-## LLM Powered Doctor ChatBot
-One of the most important features of CareBridge is the LLM-powered Doctor ChatBot.
-This feature allows users to chat with a doctor-like AI agent to get medical diagnosis and advice.
-The chatbot is powered by Dialogflow ES, a Google Cloud product that allows developers to build and connect conversational interfaces to any application.

-The ChatBot's backend is a Dialogflow ES agent, which can understand and generate natural language text.
-When a user sends a message to the chatbot, the Dialogflow ES agent forwards it to OpenAI's ChatGPT models with custom prompts designed to help ChatGPT understand the user's medical condition.
-ChatGPT then generates a response that is sent back to the user via the Dialogflow agent.

-The source code for the ChatBot is located in [CareBridge/DoctorBot-fulfillment-chatgpt/](https://github.com/sarahf-zh/my-android/tree/main/CareBridge/DoctorBot-fulfillment-chatgpt), which contains the Dialogflow ES agent fulfillment implementation calling ChatGPT via OpenAI's API.
-The API key and organization ID for OpenAI is not included in the repository due to security concerns.

 ## Data Flow Diagram
 1) Chat with Doctor Bot